Difference Between Gas-Powered Cars and Diesel

 Diesel Repair Shop Serving Dartmouth and Beyond

-We at Chad Kennedy's Autopro have been serving communities in the Dartmouth and surrounding areas since 1998 and specialize in Power Stroke repair, Duramax repair, Cummins repair and so much more.
+We at Chad Kennedy's Autopro have been serving communities in the Dartmouth and the surrounding areas since 1998 and specialize in Power Stroke repair, Duramax repair, Cummins repair, and so much more.
 Our entire team takes pride in providing top-quality customer service every day.

-In addition to diesel service and repair, we also offer services in high-performance diesel upgrades, diesel engine conversion, automotive maintenance, auto repair, and more.
-If you are in Dartmouth, Cole Harbour, NS or surrounding areas, feel free to give us a call or schedule an appointment online with us at https://chadkennedysautopro.com today!
+In addition to diesel service and repair, we also offer services in high-performance diesel upgrades, diesel maintenance, automotive maintenance, auto repair, and more.
+If you are in Dartmouth, Cole Harbour, NS, or the surrounding areas, feel free to give us a call or schedule an appointment online with us at https://chadkennedysautopro.com today!
 Chad Kennedy's Autopro - YOUR PREMIER AUTO REPAIR FACILITY IN DARTMOUTH, NS.